You will pay in-state/in province tuition/fees directly to your host campus.

 Undergraduate Majors Open to NSE Students

-Area Studies: Afro-American Studies, Chicano/Mexican American Studies, Cinema and Cultural Studies, Comparative American Studies, Gender, Ethnicity and Multicultural Studies, International Studies, Japanese Studies, Japanse Studies (minor), Popular Culture
+Area Studies: Afro-American Studies, Art Studies, Chicano/Mexican American Studies, Cinema and Cultural Studies, Comparative American Studies, Gender, Ethnicity and Multicultural Studies, International Studies, Japanese Studies, Japanse Studies (minor), Popular Culture

 Art/Design/Fine Art: Art, Art Education, Art History, Computer Graphics, Design Technology, Digital Arts, Graphic Design, Media Arts, Painting, Sculpture, Studio Art, Theater Art, Visual Arts